geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-03-31/meeting-transcript.md

 And that's why I think we need a constraint solver.
 I think we should just start moving to it.
-I know it sucks to add Z3 as a dependency. maybe the first thing to put in Z3 is the...
+I know it sucks to add Z3 as a dependency. maybe the first thing to put in Z3 is the..
 So you said today there was a bug with the Vmin and the Vmax getting the out-of-band stuff.
 I mean, we should be able to very easily put that index check in Z3.
 And it should also work with masks, too.